Housing benefit appeals

 Ask for an explanation of our decision

-If you disagree with our decision regarding Council Tax Support you can ask us to explain our decision in more detail.
+If you disagree with our decision regarding Council Tax Reduction you can ask us to explain our decision in more detail.
 You can write to us requesting a written explanation of all or any part of the assessment.
 You must do this within one calendar month of the date on the original decision letter.

 Challenge the decision

-If you want to challenge a decision affecting your Council Tax Support, write to our benefits team explaining why you think it is wrong.
-You can challenge our decision regarding your entitlement to Council Tax Support or the amount of the reduction.
+If you want to challenge a decision affecting your Council Tax Reduction, write to our benefits team explaining why you think it is wrong.
+You can challenge our decision regarding your entitlement to Council Tax Reduction or the amount of the reduction.
 This must be done within one calendar month of the date on the original decision letter.
 We will review your claim and write to you with our decision.

 Appeal to the Valuation Tribunal